 The perfect place to test the efficacy of baby boxes is in certain areas of Nairobi, Kenya.

-If you help us to fund this pilot and the baby boxes are effective, there is potential to scale up the programme in Kenya, and beyond!
+If the baby boxes are effective, there is potential to scale up the programme in Kenya, and beyond!
 Already our team are in discussions about running a similar pilot in Sierra Leone and potentially Malawi.

 In this pilot programme we will be partnering with two health facilities to hand out baby boxes to around 500 women.

 During their final antenatal visit to the clinic, mothers will be given a little baby hat and a voucher to collect the full box.
 They will then receive the box when they return to the health clinic, with the voucher, for their postnatal mother and baby check-up.
 In this way we will be testing to find out whether the box works as an incentive for the mothers to come back for their postnatal care check-up.